 - (1) Electrical schematic drawing(s) reflecting the complete proposed system design which are easily interpreted and of a quality necessary for a full interconnection.
 The drawings shall show all electrical components proposed for the installation, and their connections to the existing on-site electrical system from that point to the PCC. - (2) A complete listing of all interconnection devices proposed for use at the PCC.
-A set of specifications for this equipment shall be provided by the applicant upon request from the utility.

-(3) The written verification test procedure provided by the equipment manufacturer, if such procedure is required by this document.
+A set of specifications for this equipment shall be provided by the applicant upon request from the utility. - (3) The written verification test procedure provided by the equipment manufacturer, if such procedure is required by this document.

-For aggregate DG systems above 300 kW and up to 2 MW, and interconnections to network systems, the complete detailed interconnection design package shall include, where applicable, three (3) copies of the following information

-Proposed single line diagram of the generation system showing the interconnection of major electrical components within the system.
-This single line indicating proposed equipment ratings clearly needs to indicate:

-1) number, individual ratings, and type of units comprising the above rating;

-2) general high voltage bus configuration and relay functions.

-3) proposed generator step-up transformer MVA ratings, impedances, tap settings and winding voltage ratings

-Electrical studies as requested by the utility to demonstrate that the design is within acceptable limits, inclusive and limited to the following: system fault, relay coordination, flicker, voltage drop, and harmonics
+- (4) Three (3) copies of the following information: - Proposed three line diagram of the generation system showing the interconnection of major electrical components within the system.
+Proposed equipment ratings clearly needs to indicate: - 1) Number, individual ratings, and type of units comprising the above rating; - 2) General high voltage bus configuration and relay functions; - 3) Proposed generator step-up transformer MVA ratings, impedances, tap settings and winding voltage ratings; - Electrical studies as requested by the utility to demonstrate that the design is within acceptable limits, inclusive and limited to the following: system fault, relay coordination, flicker, voltage drop, and harmonics.